 In a marketplace that’s increasingly competitive, digital and time-poor, an online sales tool working around-the-clock to help win more business is a valuable resource.

-To make sure your site hits the mark, here’s 5 best-practice optimisation tips;
+To make sure your site hits the mark, here are 5 best-practice website optimisation tips;

 1/ Does your website offer a great experience on mobile and tablet devices?

 Almost 2/3 of all time spent online is now on mobile devices*, so if you’ve still got a site from the early noughties, chances are your website will be hard to use for a large amount of prospects.
 Responsive web design ensures your site layout adapts for smaller screens so content is easy to read, click-on and engage with.
 Take a critical look at your site on a smaller device – is it as easy to use as on computer?

 2/ Does your website load all content and images within a few seconds?